sankalpbisan/Vehicle-Insurance-MLOps-Project/README.md

 ### Steps:
 1. **Dockerize the Model**: Containerize the model using Docker.
-2. **CI/CD Integration**: Configure Jenkins or GitLab CI/CD pipelines for automated testing and deployment.
+2. **CI/CD Integration**: Configure GitHub Actions : CI/CD pipelines for automated testing and deployment.
-3. **Scalable Infrastructure**: Use Kubernetes to deploy and scale the model for production usage.

-## 📊 Monitoring & Maintenance

-- **Model Monitoring**: Continuously track the model's performance and ensure it does not drift.
-- **Performance Metrics**: Use tools like Prometheus and Grafana for real-time monitoring of the model's health.
-- **Model Retraining**: Implement retraining pipelines to keep the model up-to-date.
+---

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Push to the branch.
-5. Create a pull request.

-Be sure to follow the [Code of Conduct](#).
+If you have any suggestions feel free to reach out.

 ## 📜 License